7 incredible places to dive in Australia + the best times to visit

 Perched on the picturesque east coast of Tasmania lies the charming town of Bicheno, a true gem for adventurous divers and marine enthusiasts.
 The town's primary allure for divers stems from its unparalleled proximity to one of the Apple Isle’s most famous diving destinations - the Governor Island Marine Reserve.

-Minutes from the boat ramp, divers can effortlessly access this underwater wonderland of granite boulder systems, cavernous tunnels and emerald kelp forests.
+Minutes from the boat ramp, divers can easily access this underwater wonderland of granite boulder systems, cavernous tunnels and healthy kelp forests.
 Throughout the year, the sheltered coves and inlets of the reserve provide optimal diving conditions, shielding you from the open ocean's more turbulent elements.

 When to dive Bicheno: Year-round